U.S. Alerts

 Night

-Monday Night: Showers and thunderstorms likely before 3am, then a slight chance of showers between 3am and 5am.
-Mostly cloudy, with a low around 71.
+Monday Night: Showers and thunderstorms likely before 11pm, then a chance of showers.
+Mostly cloudy, with a low around 69.
+Calm wind.
 Chance of precipitation is 60%.
+New precipitation amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

 T-storms